diojin/mockingjay/docs/frameworks.md

 The spring-tx module supports programmatic and declarative transaction management for classes that implement special interfaces and for all your POJOs (Plain Old Java Objects).

 The spring-orm module provides integration layers for popular object-relational mapping APIs, including JPA, JDO, and Hibernate.
-Using the spring-orm module you can use all of these O/Rmapping frameworks in combination with all of the other features Spring offers, such as the simple declarative transaction management feature mentioned previously.
+Using the spring-orm module you can use all of these O/R mapping frameworks in combination with all of the other features Spring offers, such as the simple declarative transaction management feature mentioned previously.

 The spring-oxm module provides an abstraction layer that supports **Object/XML mapping** implementations such as JAXB, Castor, XMLBeans, JiBX and XStream.